amosbastian/utopian.rocks/CONTRIBUTING.md

 ## How to use GitHub

-If you'd like to contribute directly to Nutmega I'd like you to submit your changes via a pull request!
+If you'd like to contribute directly to Utopian.rocks I'd like you to submit your changes via a pull request!
 An example of how this procedure can go is shown below:

 1. Fork the repository and create a new branch from `master`
 2. Develop, test, document and commit your changes
 3. [Create a new pull request](https://github.com/amosbastian/utopian/compare)!

 ## Any contributions you make will be under the MIT license
-Nutmega is licensed under the [MIT license](https://github.com/amosbastian/utopian/blob/master/LICENSE), so any changes you make to its code will also be licensed under this license.
+Utopian.rocks is licensed under the [MIT license](https://github.com/amosbastian/utopian/blob/master/LICENSE), so any changes you make to its code will also be licensed under this license.

 ## Submitting bugs, feature requests, and more can be done via [issues](https://github.com/amosbastian/utopian/issues)
 I use GitHub issues to track everything, so if you have found a bug for example, then please simply open an issue here.
 I would really appreciate it if you add as much detail as possible when creating issues!